 A detailed description of how erosion control, sediment control and soil stabilization measures implemented pursuant to the plan will be monitored, maintained and removed.
 The plan must identify a person knowledgeable and experienced in erosion and sediment control who will oversee the implementation of the plan and the installation, inspection, and maintenance of the temporary and permanent stormwater management system.
 This person shall have completed an approved training and certification program.

 Subd.
 3. Permit Transfer.
-A permit runs with the property it covers, until the permitted activities are completed, and is transferable to new landowners in its entirety or by parcel, with each parcel being subject to the permit and any conditions that apply to that parcel.
+A permit runs with the property it covers, until the permit termination conditions are met, and is transferable to new landowners in its entirety or by parcel, with each parcel being subject to the permit and any conditions that apply to that parcel.
 In the event land under such a permit is transferred or conveyed in fee, such transfer or conveyance must be reported in writing to the City and the new landowner within 7 days of the transfer.
 This section refers to City-issued permits and does not release the permittee or owner from transfer requirements of a NPDES permit.

-Section 12.06 Stormwater Management Plan Review Procedures.

 Subd.
+5. Construction Site Layout Staking.
+All Permanent Stormwater Treatment System BMP work shall be site layout staked utilizing GPS coordinates prior to site grading.

+Subd.
+5. Conformance Certification.
+All Permanent Stormwater Treatment System BMP work shall be as-built and certified by developer’s engineer to be in conformance with the approved Stormwater Management Plan and submitted to the city.

+Subd.
+6. Permit Termination.
+The permit terminates when Permit Termination Conditions are met.

+Section 12.06 Erosion and Sediment Control Plan Sketch and Stormwater Management Plan Review Procedures.

+Subd.
 1. Review Timeframe.
 The City will complete a review of the plan within twenty (20) days of receiving the plan from the developer.

 Subd.
 2. Meeting Requirements.
-If the City determines that the plan meets the requirements of this Ordinance, the City shall issue a permit valid for a specified period of time that authorizes the land disturbance activity contingent on the implementation and completion of the plan.
+If the City determines that the plan meets the requirements of this Ordinance, the City shall issue a Construction Stormwater Permit valid for a specified period of time that authorizes the land disturbance activity contingent on the implementation and completion of the plan.

 Subd.
 3. Not Meeting Requirements.
-If the City determines that the plan does not meet the requirements of this Ordinance, the City shall not issue a permit for the land disturbance activity.
+If the City determines that the plan does not meet the requirements of this Ordinance, the City shall not issue a Construction Stormwater Permit for the land disturbance activity.
 The plan must be resubmitted for approval before the land disturbance activity begins.
 All land use and building permits shall be suspended until the developer has an approved plan.

 Subd.
 4. Amendments.
 The applicant must amend the plan as necessary to include additional requirements such as additional or modified BMPs designed to correct problems identified or address situations whenever: